VeritasSoftware/Linq.Fluent.PredicateBuilder/README.md

 ## Linq Where extension

-There is also an easy to use Linq Where extension.
+There is also an easy to use Linq Where extensions.

+### Based on operation

 Just select the operation and specify the predicates.